Behind every criticism there is a request being made

 Really, someone criticizes me and I am supposed to believe they are actually making a request?
 Give me a break!
 A criticism is a criticism…. or is it????

 In the mediation world we use that saying and we watch for one party to criticize the other – because most of the time if we dig beneath the criticism, that party is actually asking something of the other party, but for whatever reason they are unable to do it in a more productive manner.
+Whether you plan to sell your car to a car dealership through a trade-in process or a private party, it is important to know how determine the value of your used car.

 Let’s say you have had a crazy busy weekend, it’s Monday and today nothing went the way you had hoped.
 You just need to go home and sit in front of the TV and veg out.
 So, you get home and you are sitting in front of the TV – finally starting to relax and BAM – your partner comes into the room and says “I wish I was special enough to get to sit around and do nothing, it must be nice to be that special.”
 Now, you have a choice, do you spout off what immediately comes to your mind, something like “Really, and that is from the person who spent the entire weekend out shopping and seeing a movie while I was home busting my butt trying to get the basement remodel finished, who do you think you are talking to like that?”
 You know the rest of this story, someone ends up on the couch tonight, both parties feel like the other is wrong and both parties probably feel badly about something they said.